Unlock and Upgrade

 Illustration of 5 tips for avoiding mistakes in Family Feedback surveys.

-Avoid leading questions that may bias responses.
-Research from Parental Involvement in Children's Schooling: Consistent Benefits shows that clear, unbiased questions lead to more accurate feedback.
-Similarly, the Relationship between Parental Involvement and Secondary School Students' Academic Achievement underscores the importance of honest inquiry.
+Steer clear of leading prompts.
+Research on Parental Involvement in Children's Schooling: Consistent Benefits proves unbiased questions unlock genuine gems, and the Relationship between Parental Involvement and Secondary School Students' Academic Achievement highlights the power of honest inquiry.

 Family Feedback Survey Questions